abdelrahmanalimohamed/Microservices/README.md

 # Microservices
-Two simple Microservices API's With RabbitMQ with MassTransit
+Two simple dotnet 6 Microservices API's Using RabbitMQ Message Broker With MassTransit

+Interact with each other by using Ocelot API Gateway For Microservices

 Each Service has it's own branch